 “The Court has a goal of delivering reserved judgments within a period of three months.”

-(“Yates J”) conspired to ensure a reserved judgment for 8-months and 2-days, during this time period provided (“Post”) dumped the Musashi brand at a $40 million loss and the new owners Vitaco Holdings launched and completed a $332 million initial public offering (“IPO”) on the ASX managed by joint lead managers J.P.
+(“Yates J”) conspired to ensure a reserved judgment for 8-months and 2-days and during this time period (“Post”) dumped the Musashi brand at a $40 million loss and the new owners Vitaco Holdings launched and completed a $332 million initial public offering (“IPO”) on the ASX managed by joint lead managers J.P.
 Morgan and Citigroup.

 SPECIAL COUNSEL AT 5 WENTWORTH CHAMBERS

 FORMER JUSTICE ANNABELLE BENNETT